What is rye?

 Rye (Secale cereale L.) is a cereal.

-It is made up of long spike-shaped stems and seeds, at the ends of the spike, which are rye grains.
+It is made up of long spike-shaped stems and seeds, at the ends of the spikes, which are rye grains.

 These grains are covered by a layer called the pericarp, which is brown in color.